-- (a) The maximum annual quantity of water that may be produced from a well or well system after January 1, 2019, under an Operating Permit issued by the District shall be the amount authorized in the permit.
-Such amount shall be subject to the pumping reduction regulations of the District under Rule 5.4. - (b) The maximum annual quantity of water that may be produced from an individual well after January 1, 2019, under a Historic Use Permit issued by the District shall be the amount authorized in the permit as the Maximum Historic Use for the individual well, regardless of whether the individual well is part of a well system, except as authorized under Rule 3.10(c).
-The maximum annual quantity of water that may be produced from a well system after January 1, 2019, under a Historic Use Permit issued by the District shall be the amount authorized in the permit as the Maximum Historic Use for the well system.
-The maximum annual quantity of groundwater that may be produced from a well or well system by an applicant for a Historic Use Permit during the time between January 1, 2019, and the issuance or denial of the permit shall be the amount specified in the applicant's Historic Use Permit application or most recent amendment thereto as the Maximum Historic Use

-- for the individual well or well system, respectively.
-Such amounts shall be subject to the pumping reduction regulations of the District under Rule 5.4. - (c) The maximum annual quantity of water that may be withdrawn after January 1, 2019, for a well or well system operating under both a Historic Use Permit and an Operating Permit shall be the sum of the annual production authorizations for the well or well system, as applicable, under the two permits.
+- (a) The maximum annual quantity of water that may be produced from a well or well system beginning January 1, 2020, under an Operating Permit issued by the District shall be the amount authorized in the permit.
+Such amount shall be subject to the pumping reduction regulations of the District under Rule 5.4. - (b) The maximum annual quantity of water that may be produced from an individual well beginning January 1, 2020, under a Historic Use Permit issued by the District shall be the amount authorized in the permit as the Maximum Historic Use for the individual well, unless the individual well is part of a well system as authorized under Rule 3.10(c).
+The maximum annual quantity of water that may be produced from a well system beginning January 1, 2020, under a Historic Use Permit issued by the District shall be the amount authorized in the permit as the Maximum Historic Use for the well system.
+The maximum annual quantity of groundwater that may be produced from a well or well system by an applicant for a Historic Use Permit during the time between January 1, 2020, and the issuance or denial of the permit shall be the amount specified in the applicant's Historic Use Permit application or most recent amendment thereto as the Maximum Historic Use for the well or well system.
+Such amounts shall be subject to the pumping reduction regulations of the District under Rule 5.4. - (c) The maximum annual quantity of water that may be withdrawn beginning January 1, 2020, for a well or well system operating under both a Historic Use Permit and an Operating Permit shall be the sum of the annual production authorizations for the well or well system, as applicable, under the two permits.
 Such amounts shall be subject to the pumping reduction regulations of the District under Rule 5.4.